General Position Summary

 - Three paid holidays—Thanksgiving, Christmas, and New Year’s Day.

-High school graduation minimum, plus three years of public contact work or volunteer experience, preferably working with animals.
+High school graduation minimum, plus three years of public contact work and/or experience working with animals.

 - Physical ability to walk and/or stand on your feet throughout a normal workday.